Hackenthorpe

-Hackenthorpe is a village 5 miles south east of Sheffield’s city centre, now classed as a historic township of the city.
-Due to much expansion, the village became a part of Sheffield city during the 1950s.
+Hackenthorpe is a suburb and former village, 5 mi south-east of Sheffield’s city centre, now classed as a historic township of the city.
+Due to much expansion, the former village became a part of Sheffield city during the 1950s.
 During much of the late 19th and 20th centuries the village was noted for its steelmaking, with the Thomas Staniforth & Co Sickle works being based at Main Street.
 Another prominent feature of the village is the 17th century Hackenthorpe Hall, built by John Newbould for the Hounsfield family, with James Hounsfield being a prominent land owner.
 The building is today used as a nursery.

 The Hackenthorpe Infant School provided education to the local children in the village during the 20th century, this was demolished in 1999 and today local children attend the Rainbow Forge school.

 Today the village has seen much development in terms of housing, however the former sickle works, estates and post office still remain in the village and are a reminder of its industrial past.
+Hackenthorpe tram stop was opened on the South Yorkshire Supertram network in 1995.
 Hackenthope was once a part of Derbyshire in the parish of Beighton but is now part of South Yorkshire.